How to Order Bubble Tea: A Beginner’s Guide

 Keep It Simple

-Ordering bubble tea really gets easier once you stop thinking of it as one big complicated decision.
+Bubble tea gets much less intimidating once you stop thinking of it as one big complicated decision.

-You are really just choosing four things: the base, the sugar, the ice, and the topping.
+You are really just making four small choices: the base, the sugar, the ice, and the topping.
 Once you know that, the menu starts to make a lot more sense.

-If you are new, keep it simple.
-Pick a drink that already sounds like something you would like, start with one topping, and do not feel like you need to customize everything perfectly on the first try.
+Keep things simple if you’re new to bubble tea.
+Pick a drink that already sounds good to you, start with one topping, and do not feel like you need to customize everything perfectly on the first try.

-That is how to order bubble tea without making it harder than it needs to be.
+That is really how to order bubble tea without turning it into a whole event.

 Bubble Tea Ordering FAQ